How to Detect Click Fraud The Definitive Guide to Protecting Your Ad Spend

 Detecting the Warning Signs

 Vigilance is your best defense.
-If you aren't using an automated PPC fraud protection tool yet, you must manually monitor these red flags:
+If you aren't using an automated PPC protection tool yet, you must manually monitor these red flags:

 Fortifying Your Defense: Strategies for Prevention